sloan-dog/simple-ml-benchmark/README.md

 ## Overview
 Simple benchmark for neural network training using pytorch and randomly generated data.
 Tests your CPU(s) vs your GPU(s)

+If you see a message about no "mps" support, it means your silicon is old as hell